 Yes, the gardens are beautiful, but given the chance, we’d go for a room with a lake view.
 Prefer a private terrace?
 Opt for one of the Lake Mont-Blanc, Deluxe Papyrus, Reserve or Presidential Suites.

-Take your pick of two glittering pools in which to float your cares away: an adults-only indoor pool and a family-friendly outdoor pool.
-Both are heated and the latter is supervised by a lifeguard.
+Take your pick of two glittering, heated pools in which to float your cares away: an indoor pool and a family-friendly outdoor pool.
+Little Smiths on their best behaviour may access the indoor pool from 2pm to 4pm, but must be accompanied by an adult at all times.

 The sprawling Nescens spa has 17 treatment rooms in which you’ll be pummelled, polished and Benjamin-Buttoned into an enviably youthful state.
-In addition to a classic menu of massages, facials and hair and beauty treatments, the comprehensive pampering centre offers osteopathy appointments and nutrition consultations.
+In addition to a classic menu of massages, facials and hair and beauty treatments, the comprehensive pampering centre offers osteopathy appointments.
+Visiting practitioners mix things up too.
 Book your treatment of choice, detox in the steam room and sauna and top off your pampering session with a lounge about on the spa terrace and a snack from health-conscious Café Lauren.
 Little Smiths in tow?
 The spa’s La Petite Réserve will look after them (for free) while your cares are soothed away.

 In summer, bring your 1950s Hollywood-approved swimwear (it’ll go with the boat, trust us).
 In winter, opt for snuggly Alpine jumpers and bobble hats.